Cholesterol Awareness Month: Key Supplements to Support Heart Health

 Coenzyme Q10 (CoQ10)

-It’s particularly important for heart health, as your heart requires a constant supply of energy to function effectively.
-As part of its heart-protecting job,
+It is especially important for maintaining overall heart health, as the heart requires a consistent supply of energy to function optimally.
+CoQ10 may play a role in supporting heart function as part of a healthy lifestyle.

-CoQ10 is found in small amounts in foods like fatty fish, organ meats and whole grains, but it’s challenging to get enough from diet alone.
+While CoQ10 can be found in small amounts in foods like fatty fish, organ meats, and whole grains, it can be challenging to obtain sufficient amounts through diet alone.
+A CoQ10 supplement can help you ensure you’re getting an adequate intake.

 Omega-3 Fatty Acids